Jowett Jupiter sports cars owned by people noted for other reasons than Jupiter ownership

 Peter Owen-Smith writes from South Africa: "I was reading your section on famous Jupiter owners.
 South African cricket captain of the 1960s era, Peter van der Merwe, owned a red Jupiter when he was still playing in Groot Drakenstein (near Stellenbosch in the Cape).
 This was long before he even played provincial cricket, never mind internationals.
 I thought you might be interested".

 Robbie Mackenzie-Low, sometime racing driver, owned and competed in a Jupiter three times, before moving on to Cooper and then Elva.
 For a tiny bit more click here.
 The Robbie Mackenzie-Low Jupiter still exists, in Yorkshire.
-It is HKW 429, and it raced twice at Goodwood and he drove it in two club rallies.
+It is HKW 429, and it raced twice at Goodwood and was in two club rallies.

 Jupiter 722 registration HS1: Sir William Lithgow was the first owner of this Jupiter.
 He was a shipbuilder by trade, an engineer and technologist by inclination.
 He was chairman of Lithgows, which was once the largest privately owned shipbuilding business in the world.
 Merged in 1969 to form Scott Lithgow, the firm was nationalised in the late 1970s, and Sir William retreated to the family estate at Ormsary, in Argyll.
 Sir WJ Lithgow’s address in the Factory Records, Gleddoch House at Langbank, is now a 75-bed 4-star hotel set in the original 360 acres.
 His father, the more famous Sir James Lithgow, died 6 months before the Jupiter arrived, allowing the son to take up his father's knighthood as well as inheriting the chairmanship of the family firm.